augiversen/tsuki/README.md

 -A Discord bot token (https://discord.com/developers)

-You'll either have to modify tsuki.py & input your token directly or create a vars.py file containing the line "token = 'yourtokenhere'".
+You'll either have to modify tsuki.py & input your token directly or create a vars.py file containing this code:

+`token = 'yourtokenhere'`